 Despite being a US territory with all the pros and cons, Puerto Rico has a very deep history and rich culture and we are glad we got to see many corners of it and enjoy extensive time with its wonderful people -which makes us think back now about our trip there even more painfully than other times, after the devastating hurricane Maria crushed the island in 2017.

-If you want to donate to help those affected by Hurricane Maria, please click here and support The Maria Fund.
+If you want to donate to help those affected by Hurricane Maria, please support the program that the chef José Andrés has created, World Central Kitchen.

 We flew to San Juan directly from BWI with Southwest.
 The first two days in Old San Juan we didn't need a car, but then we rented one for 6 days at Enterprise at the Hilton in El Condado (just outside the old town) and drop it off at the Resort El Conquistador near Fajardo port, before getting on the ferry to Culebra.
 We bought the boat tickets at the port the same morning, and did the same thing on the way back.
 In Culebra we also rented a jeep for one day from Carlos (in front of the small the airport) but on the island you can go around with the very convenient publicos (small minivans who charge $2/3 per person per ride - it's useful to get a couple of private drivers' numbers so you can call the same ones to pick you up).